Can You Smile in a Passport Photo?

 Why Can’t You Smile in Passport Photos?

 The no-smiling rule exists because of facial recognition technology.
 Modern border security systems scan your face and compare it to your passport photo.
-When you smile, the shape of your face changes:
+When you smile, the shape of your face changes — eyes narrow, cheeks rise, and mouth proportions shift — making it harder for automated systems to match you.

 The ICAO (International Civil Aviation Organization) sets global standards for travel documents.
 Their guidelines recommend neutral expressions specifically because facial recognition accuracy drops significantly with smiling photos.